COVESA/commercial-vehicle-information-specifications/docs-gen/content/him_configurator/_index.md

 The path is relative to the tree directory, and should have the slash '/' character at the end of the path.
 If not used the default is 'Vehicle/VSS-core/'.

-If the -v command  is set the the HIM configurator does not delete the vspec files that it generates from the vspec2 files that are found in the tree structure.
+If the -s command  is set the the HIM configurator does not delete the vspec files that it generates from the vspec2 files that are found in the tree structure.
 If not set these vspec files are deleted after being used as input to the call of the VSS-tools exporter(s).
 If not used the default is false, i. e. not to save the files.\
 With the vspec files saved it becomes possible to run the VSS-tols exporters "manually" with the vspec root node as input.